 Our highly experienced knowledgeable Registered Nurses are available Monday to Friday.
 With varied skills and backgrounds they are ready to assist and teach.

-Specialities include Chronic disease, health promotion and prevention, disease monitoring, Nurse Immunisers and wounds to name a few.
+Specialties include Chronic disease, health promotion and prevention, disease monitoring, Nurse Immunizes and wounds to name a few.

 Dr James Quinn

 James started working at the practice in 2012 as a registrar.
 He chose to continue on at the clinic full time.

 James enjoys the everyday challenges of general practice, and in particular enjoys working with the children and the elderly.

 Dr Tony Rogers

 In 1977 on a visit from the USA en route to England I was recruited for a 12 month locum at Diamond Creek Medical Centre- and I’m still here.

 At first because of my American obstetrics training I delivered many babies.
 Many of those babies have children of their own, some quite grown up and now having children of their own.

 General Practice has suited me because I am a people person and enjoy talking with people.
 As a local resident of Diamond Creek until 2012 I raised my family here and was involved in local sport teams and the like.